phpmyadmin/sql-parser/README.md

 composer require phpmyadmin/motranslator:^3.0
 ```

-The locale is automatically detected from your enrivonment, you can also set a different locale
+The locale is automatically detected from your environment, you can also set a different locale

 **From cli**:
 ```sh